Building a CI/CD pipeline in GitLab

 -

-Go to the project directory and run the
+Navigate to the project directory; run the

 bootstrap.sh

-script by specifying your cloud ID:YC_CLOUD_ID=<cloud_ID> ./bootstrap.sh
+script and specify your cloud ID:YC_CLOUD_ID=<cloud_ID> ./bootstrap.sh

 config